-Looking for the best Alexa speaker of 2021?
-You’re in the right place.
-Anyone who’s tried Amazon’s voice assistant will probably admit that Alexa is now just as much a part of their household as their pets.
-Which means it pays to find the best Alexa speaker for you.
+Anyone who's tried Amazon's Alexa will know it can feel just as much a part of their household as their pets.
+That's why it makes sense to find the best Alexa speaker to really make the most of the AI-powered assistant.

-The best Alexa speaker is a great way to bring together all your smart home devices into one central hub, as well as playing your favorite tunes.
-From telling you the weather forecast and playing music to setting timers and switching on your smart lights using just your voice, there’s something irresistible about Amazon Echo’s smart voice assistant.
+Adding an Alexa speaker to your home is a great way to bring together all your smart home devices into one central hub.
+Alexa also allows you to play your favorite tunes, tell you the weather forecast, set timers and switch on your smart lights using just your voice.

-But Alexa has changed.
-For years you could only get the AI voice assistant to answer simple questions or play music on Amazon’s speakers – which left a lot to be desired for audiophiles.
-But Alexa is flourishing.
-As well as a massively expanding Alexa Skills set, constant upgrades are being made to sound quality.
+The good news is, over the past few years, Alexa has evolved.
+Originally, you could only get the AI voice assistant to answer simple questions or play music on Amazon’s speakers.
+Now there's a massively expanding Alexa Skills set and constant upgrades are being made to sound quality.

 This can be seen in Amazon’s Alexa set of speakers, like the audio-focused Echo Studio through to the latest versions of the Echo and Echo Dot.
 It might have been an afterthought before, but now Amazon is increasingly focused on giving users a better-sounding experience.

 But you don’t have to buy an Amazon product to bring Alexa into your home.
 Brands like Sonos, Bose and Yamaha all offer fantastic audio quality, as well as integration with Amazon’s must-have smart assistant.

 There's a wide range of Alexa speakers to choose from.
 But you'll need to ask yourself what you want.
 An alarm clock?
 Video calling device?
 Home cinema system?All of these products and more now come under Alexa’s control as the smart speaker matures.

 We've selected the best Alexa speakers you can buy today, including those from the Echo range and beyond.